isabella232/journeys.en/help/using/building-journeys/journeyinterface.md

 ## The top bar actions {#top_actions}

 Depending on the journey's status, you can perform different actions on your journey using the buttons available in the top right corner: **Publish**, **Duplicate**, **Delete**, **Journey properties**, **Test**.
 These buttons appear when no activity is selected.
 Some buttons will appear contextually.
-The test mode log button appears when test mode is activated (see [Testing your journey](../building-journeys/journeytesting.md)).
+The test mode log button appears when test mode is activated (see [](../building-journeys/journeytesting.md)).
 The reporting button appears when the journey is live, stopped or finished.

  ![](../assets/journey41.png)

 ## The use of paths in the canvas {#paths}

 Several activities (**Condition**, **Action** activities) allow you to define a fallback action in case of an error or timeout.
 In the activity configuration pane, check the box: **Add an alternative path in case of a timeout or an error**.
 Another path is added after the activity.
-The timeout duration is defined in the journey's properties (see [Changing properties](../building-journeys/journeyproperty.md#concept_prq_wqt_52b)) by an admin user.
+The timeout duration is defined in the journey's properties (see [](../building-journeys/journeyproperty.md#concept_prq_wqt_52b)) by an admin user.
 For example, if an email takes too long to be sent or is in error, you can decide to send an SMS.

  ![](../assets/journey42.png)

 Various activities (event, action, wait) allow you to add several paths after them.
 To do this, place your cursor on the activity and click on the "+" symbol.
 Only event and wait activities can be set in parallel.
 If several events are set in parallel, the chosen path will be the one of the first event happening.

 When listening to an event, we recommend that you do not wait for the event indefinitely.
 It is not mandatory, just a best practice.
 If you want to listen to one or several events only during a certain time, you will place one or several events and a wait activity in parallel.
-See [Advanced usage](../building-journeys/journeyevent.md#section_vxv_h25_pgb).
+See [](../building-journeys/journeyevent.md#section_vxv_h25_pgb).

 To delete the path, place your cursor on it and click the **Delete arrow** icon.